webix-hub/gitbook-webix-jet/chapter2.md

 ```

 where:
-- url:"rest->/records" defines the URL of the data loading script
+- url:"rest->/records.php" defines the URL of the data loading script
-- save:"rest->/records"
+- save:"rest->/records.php" defines the URL of the data saving script

 Those parameters allow applying changes made on the client side to the database on the server